 We call this High Definition Digital Sound or HDDS.
 Yes, you have read correctly.
 It is possible to play true high definition sound across the Internet!

 Did you know most multi-channel audio streamed across the Internet is not actually pure, lossless multi-channel audio?
 The Internet carries this audio in bit-streams which are linear in operation.
 The audio detail is compressed in Internet packets which are later uncompressed by the player’s codec.
-In this process, some audio information is either of low-grade, or missing sometimes.
+In this process, some audio information is either of low-grade, or missing sometimes thus reducing the delivery quality of audio definition.
 Both sides of this process are not always fully compatible.
 Most audio players ‘compromise’ a fair bit with the audio stream.
 The weakest link is really the Internet.

 How does HDDS work?

 Very basically, a HDDS audio file is stored on the cloud as a FLAC file.
 This file is actually not just a regular FLAC file.
 It has been digitally-remastered and optimised to transmit across the Internet.
 This file has a .hdds file extension and it is much bigger than the original FLAC file of the audio track.
 As an example, the original FLAC may be 32MB in size but the corresponding HDDS file would be 1.2GB!
 That is a big file to send down the Internet you may think.
 But this file is not downloaded – but contains lots of rich information about the audio.
 We call this meta information and this file stays on the ‘server-side’ which basically means clever servers and hardware in our data centre.